MikeRatcliffe/Recipes/Chicken and Broccoli Stir-Fry.md

 7. Add the broccoli to the empty skillet and pour in 1/4 cup of water.
 Cover the pan and cook the florets until they are bright green and tender-crisp, about 2-3 minutes.
 8. Stir in the minced garlic and reserved cooked chicken.
 9. Whisk the reserved stir-fry sauce one last time and pour it into the pan.
 Stir-fry the broccoli and chicken until the sauce simmers and thickens.
-10. Transfer the chicken and broccoli stir-fry onto a serving plate and top with sliced scallions and toasted sesame seeds.
+10. Transfer the chicken and broccoli stir-fry onto a serving plate and top with sliced spring onions and toasted sesame seeds.
 Serve with steaming bowls of cauliflower rice!